Videotaped Teaching Practice

 We encourage participants who are not already involved in teaching to think creatively about possible venues.
 You might consider:

-- 1. Contacting a professor in your department with whom you have rapport in order to guest lecture on a given day or during a 30 min portion of one class;
+- 1. Contacting a professor in your department with whom you have rapport in order to guest teach on a given day or during a 30 min portion of one class;

 - 2. Contacting your Director of Graduate Studies or the Director of Undergraduate Studies to inquire about the possibility of leading a review session;